lvgl/lv_port_texas_sk-am62b-p1/README.md

 ## Buy

-You can purchase the SK-AM62B-P1 board from [TI website](https://www.ti.com/tool/SK-AM62B-P1).
+You can purchase the SK-AM62B-P1 board from [Texas Instruments website](https://www.ti.com/tool/SK-AM62B-P1).
 Check out the product specification in the [product folder](https://www.ti.com/product/AM625)!

 ## Benchmark